-5 Alhaji Hussaini Hayatu, NORLA and the story of publishing in former Northern Nigeria-An overview from the Colonial times to the present.
-Paper presented at the National Symposium on Culture and the Book Industry in Nigeria, during the 6th National Festival of Arts and Culture, November 7th-18th, 1983, Maiduguri; reprinted in Hussaini Hayatu (ed), 50 Years of Truth-The Story of Gaskiya Corporation, Zaria., 1939-1991.
+National Festival of Arts and Culture, November 7th-18th, 1983, Maiduguri; reprinted in Hussaini Hayatu (ed), 50 Years of Truth-The Story of Gaskiya Corporation, Zaria., 1939-1991.
 Zaria, Gaskiya Corporation, 1991.

-literature the fountainheads, being carved out of that class, reflect their antecedent scholastic traditions.
-Consequently, these novels were written mainly by scholars, some, like Abubakar Imam who wrote Ruwan Bagaja, were young (he was 22 when he wrote the novel), with deep Islamic roots (who actually took some convincing to even agree to write in the boko - Romanized - scripts in the first place, considering such activity as dilution of their Islamic scholarship).
+scripts in the first place, considering such activity as dilution of their Islamic scholarship).
 As Dr. Rupert East, the arch-Svengali of the Hausa classical literature, exasperatedly noted,6